Wondering about the eviction process in Arizona?

 No matter how thorough a landlord's tenant screening process may be, as a landlord, you may find yourself renting to a difficult tenant.
 And as a consequence, you may file an eviction complaint if the tenant is:

-• Causing disturbance to other neighbors.
-For instance, if the tenants hosts large, noisy parties.
+- Causing disturbance to other neighbors.
+For instance, if the tenants hosts large, noisy parties in the property.

 1. Lease Termination Notice

 When a landlord decides to evict a tenant, giving the tenant proper notice is the first step of the Arizona eviction process.
-Basically, an eviction letter, or written notice, whether it's delivered by hand or registered or certified mail, tells your tenant that you've started their eviction from the rental.
+Basically, an eviction letter, or written notice, whether it's delivered by hand or registered or certified mail, tells your tenant that you as a landlord have started their eviction from the rental.

 As a landlord, an eviction letter is a legal document and must provide your tenant with the following information:

-There are different Arizona eviction notices, with each being specific to the violation.
+There are different Arizona eviction notices under the Arizona eviction laws, with each being specific to the violation.
 The following are some common violations and the specific Arizona lease termination notice a landlord must serve:

 Nonpayment of Rent.